 - Congenital Symmastia: This happens when someone is born with merged breasts.
 It is extremely rare.
 The English television personality, Charlotte Crosby, had congenital symmastia, meaning that she was born with it.

-- Acquired/Iatrogenic Symmastia: This is something that can happen as a result of breast surgery when the implants are too large or not positioned correctly.
+- Acquired/Iatrogenic Symmastia: This is something that can happen as a result of breast augmentation surgery when the implants are too large or not positioned correctly.
 The implants come close together.

 It is important to stress that people with symmastia may seek surgery not only for cosmetic purposes.
 The mental toll that the condition can take on a person’s life can impact their quality of life.
 Moreover, this condition can also cause discomfort and pain.
 Depending on the cause of symmastia, if a person doesn’t get surgery, their condition can become more complicated.